 The Audit Committee comprise of four (4) Non-Executive Directors, of which majority are independent.
+YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail resigned on 8 march 2024, having served the maximum twelve (12) years tenure as an Independent Director of the Company.
+Consequently, Dato' Ir.
+Dr. Ashaari bin Mohamad was re-designated as the new Chairman of the Audit Committee and Dato' Noor Azam bin Jamaludin was appointed as a member.
 The composition, authority as well as duties and responsibilities of the Audit Committee are set out in its Terms of Reference approved by the Board.